The Design of Skyward Dream

 Release & Analysis

-Iterative refinement based on player telemetry and Steam reviews to optimize long-term engagement.
+Iterative refinement based on player telemetry to optimize user experience.

 1000+